-Viral or bacterial respiratory infections are quite common in cats, especially those housed in places with high numbers of cats like shelters.
-Cats that are coughing due to an upper respiratory infection may also experience congestion, sneezing, runny nose and decreased appetite.
+Viral or bacterial respiratory infections are quite common in cats, especially in cats that are housed in places with high numbers of cats, like shelters and catteries.
+Cats that are coughing due to an upper respiratory infection may also experience congestion, sneezing, runny nose, and decreased appetite.

-Feline bordetellosis, caused by the bacteria Bordetella bronchiseptica, is an extremely contagious disease that causes upper-respiratory infections.
-Bordetella infection is more common in cats housed in animal shelters, pet stores or breeding facilities.
+Feline bordetellosis, caused by the bacteria Bordetella bronchiseptica, is an extremely contagious disease that causes upper respiratory infections.
+It is more common in cats housed in animal shelters, pet stores, or breeding facilities.
 Very young kittens are especially susceptible.

-If your cat’s collar is too tight or she suffers an injury to her trachea, it can cause coughing.
+If your cat’s collar is so tight that it squeezes on the trachea, or your cat suffers an injury to her trachea, she may cough.

 Laryngitis, or inflammation of the larynx, may cause coughing in cats.
 Cats that cough after eating or while they are eating might have a disease of the larynx or esophagus.

-Cats sometimes inhale tiny bits of grass or seeds, which irritate the airway, causing coughing.
+Cats sometimes inhale tiny bits of grass or seeds that irritate the airway, causing coughing.

 Coughing due to congestive heart failure is more common in dogs than cats, but cats may also cough when their heart function is diminished.

 Lungworms are parasites that take up residence in the lungs, where they wreak havoc.
-Lung worms are a type of roundworm (nematode).
-In addition to coughing, symptoms of lungworm in cats also include difficulty breathing.
+They are a type of roundworm.
+In addition to coughing, symptoms of lungworm in cats include difficulty breathing and nasal discharge.

 Although heartworms are less common in cats than dogs, cats can become infected with this parasite.
-Heartworms take up residence in the heart, where they grow and constrict the heart.
-Heartworm disease in cats is fatal, so using a monthly heartworm preventive is recommended, especially for outdoor cats or those living in heartworm endemic
+Heartworms take up residence in the heart and pulmonary (lung) arteries, where they mature from little larvae to adults.

 Coughing is one of the signs of lung cancer in cats, although many cats with lung cancer often display no symptoms.

-Pneumonia is an infection of the lungs may be caused by a virus, bacteria or fungus.
+Pneumonia is an infection of the lungs that may be caused by a virus, bacteria, or fungus.
 Cats may suffer from pneumonia if they accidentally aspirate (inhale) liquid or food into the lungs.

-The veterinarian will ask you a lot questions about your cat’s cough, and will conduct a complete physical exam.
-The vet might also want to run tests like blood work, urinalysis, x-rays or ultrasound, or other tests.
-Treatment for cat coughing depends on the underlying cause of the cough, but may entail supportive care, medications, lifestyle changes or surgery.
+The veterinarian will ask you a lot of questions about your cat’s cough and will conduct a complete physical exam.
+The vet might also want to run tests like blood work, urinalysis, x-rays, an ultrasound of the heart, or other tests.
+Treatment for cat coughing depends on the underlying cause of the cough and may entail supportive care, medications, lifestyle changes, or surgery.